 DRAFT

-Unsafe Heat and Humidity Is Widespread in U.S. Jails and Prisons, and Climate Change Is Worsening Conditions
+Hazardous Heat and Humidity Is Widespread in U.S. Jails and Prisons, and Climate Change Is Worsening Conditions

-An estimated NUMBER of incarcerated Americans are exposed to dangerous heat and humidity every year, and on average experience NUMBER days of these conditions—ROUGH PORTION of them in the 44 states that do not provide universal air conditioning to inmates.
+An estimated 1.8 million incarcerated people in the United States have been recently exposed to a dangerous combination of heat and humidity, and on average experience 42 days of these conditions each year—many of them in the 44 states that do not provide universal air conditioning to inmates.
 Tracking with climate change, in recent decades, the number of dangerous humid heat days in carceral facilities has increased, with those in the south experiencing the most rapid warming.

-The findings by researchers at Columbia University Mailman School of Public Health and Montana State University appear in the journal Nature Sustainability.
+The findings by researchers at Columbia University Mailman School of Public Health, Montana State University, University of Kansas and University of California, Los Angeles (UCLA) appear in the journal Nature Sustainability.

-“Exposure to excess heat and humidity can lead to deadly heat stroke and kidney disease from chronic dehydration, among other health issues,” says first author Cascade Tuholske, PhD, assistant professor of climate change, urbanization, and food security at Montana State University.
-“The majority of these exposures are happening in Southern states without mandatory indoor temperature requirements for state-run institutions.
-Yet, throughout the country, including in the Northeast and Midwest, numerous locations with carceral facilities also experienced increasing numbers of dangerous humid heat days.”
+“Exposure to excess heat and humidity can lead to deadly heat stroke and kidney disease from chronic dehydration, among other health issues, for incarcerated people in the United States” says first author Cascade Tuholske, PhD, assistant professor of Human-Environment Geography at Montana State University.
+“The majority of these exposures are happening in state-run prisons and jails in Southern states that do not legally mandate access to air conditioning for the incarcerated.
+It’s concerning because climate change is amplifying dangerous heat extremes in these locations.”

-“Researchers and policymakers have largely ignored how dangerous heat impacts incarcerated people, in part due to perceptions that their physical suffering is justified,” says senior author Robbie M. Parks, PhD, TITLE, Columbia University Mailman School of Public Health.
-“Laws mandating safe temperature ranges, enhanced social and physical infrastructure, and health system interventions could mitigate the problem.
-Underlying this is the need for a fundamental overhaul to the perception and treatment of incarcerated people in environmental public health policy and regulatory action.
-Doing so is critical to environmental justice, particularly for incarcerated people with limited social and political agency.”
+“Dangerous heat impacting incarcerated people has been largely ignored, in part due to perceptions that their physical suffering is justified,” says senior author Robbie M. Parks, PhD, Assistant Professor of Environmental Health Sciences, Columbia University Mailman School of Public Health.
+“Laws mandating safe temperature ranges, enhanced social and physical infrastructure, and focused health system interventions could mitigate the problem.
+Doing so is critical for incarcerated people, who have severely limited social and political agency.”

 Additional findings: